 - Ink-based devices, that is, inkjet printers

 In general, the colors produced using toner-based devices will not be as vibrant as those produced with ink-based devices.
+However, there are exceptions.

 Drying Categories of Ink-Based Label PrintersWe evaluated two groups of drying methods: